polymode/polymode/docs/defining-polymodes.md

 ```

-_Note: In a special case when name of `PARENT` matches the name of the polymode,
+In a special case when name of `PARENT` matches the name of the polymode,
-`PARENT` is used directly as the configuration object (i.e. no clone or
+`PARENT` is used directly as the configuration object (no clone or `defcustom`
-`defcustom` is performed; it doesn't make sense).
-Therefore, the above
+is performed; it wouldn't make sense).
+Therefore, the above definition of
-definition of `poly-noweb-mode` is essentially equivalent to the following:_
+`poly-noweb-mode` is equivalent to the following definition with an explicit
+`pm-poly/noweb` config:

 ```el
 (defcustom pm-poly/noweb